-The Company paid administrative services fees of \$927,472 (2019 - \$627,052) to Almaden pursuant to an Administrative Services Agreement dated May 15, 2015, under which Almaden provides the Company with office space, executive management, marketing support, technical oversight, and financial/corporate secretary duties, amongst other administrative services.
+The Company paid administrative services fees of \$412,812 (2020 - \$927,472) to Almaden Minerals Ltd. ("Almaden") pursuant to an Administrative Services Agreement dated May 15, 2015, under which Almaden provides the Company with office space, executive management, marketing support, technical oversight, and financial/corporate secretary duties, amongst other administrative services.

-Almaden and the Company are considered related parties through common directors and officers.
+Almaden and the Company are considered related parties through common officers.

-At December 31, 2020, included in trade and other payables is \$81,623 (December 31, 2019 - \$61,873) due to Almaden.
+At December 31, 2021, included in trade and other payables is \$15,063 (December 31, 2020 - \$81,623) due to Almaden.